 Viagra/Sildenafil is a prescription treatment for men with ED (erectile dysfunction), a condition that affects your ability to get or keep an erection.
 It is a phosphodiesterase 5 type inhibitor (PDE5), which makes it from the same family of drugs as other well know ED medicines such as Cialis (Tadalafil), Levitra (Vardenafil) and Spedra (Avanafil).
 Viagra has been available in the UK as an ED treatment since 2003 and generic Sildenafil since 2013 and have helped many men maintain an active sex life.

 Cialis/Tadalafil is a prescription-only medication for the treatment of ED.
-The branded version of tadalafil, Cialis, has been available since 2003 and has delivered exceptional results for men with ED.
-It is also available in its generic form tadalafil.
-The effects of taking a single tablet of Cialis/tadalafil can last up to 36 hours.
-This increased time means you do not need to plan as much, before sexual activity and it can be taken much more discretely.
+The branded version of Tadalafil, Cialis, has been available since 2003 and has delivered exceptional results for men with ED.
+It is also available in its generic form Tadalafil.
+The effects of taking a single tablet of Cialis/Tadalafil can last up to 36 hours.
+This increased time means you do not need to plan as much, before sexual activity and it can be taken much more discreetly.

 Cialis Once-a-Day, also known as Cialis Daily, is a more recent and innovative treatment for erection problems.
 Cialis is also available in its generic form Tadalafil.
 It is the only prescription medication currently available as a regular treatment for erectile dysfunction (ED).
 It aims to help you to get, and keep, erections whenever you are sexually aroused.